Nexuist/Scratchify/README.md

 2. The script requests the JSON endpoint every second, and compares the new response to the old response to see if the user has changed anything.

 3. The script will work with spotify-node-applescript to proxy events such as "play", "previous track", etc. to the Spotify app.
+There is also a special easter egg (the "lol" button) which, when pressed, will execute an AppleScript file specified in `cloudwatcher.js`.

 ### License
 ```